-Revealed: One of the smallest, yet one of the most significant mechanisms driving the human mind.
+Revealed for the first time – one of the most significant mechanisms driving the human mind.

 Nature has awarded every human being with the feeling that he is superior to others in whatever he does, including anything related to him, like his personality, physical attributes, power, possessions, etc.

-Although it is known as superiority bias, there is a mechanism behind it which is not known to science.
-A mechanism so small; you can hardly call it a mechanism, but is SOLELY responsible for pride, arrogance, flattery, etc. and is the core reason why sports and games exist.
+Although it is known as superiority bias, there is a mechanism behind it which is not known to science – a mechanism which is the core reason why sports and games exist and is SOLELY responsible for pride, arrogance, flattery, etc.

 According to the current science, superiority bias is when people think too much of themselves by overrating their positive qualities and abilities without any connection to reality.

 Following is the first ever explanation of how its underlying mechanism works.
-It also explains the reason why it is at the root of all good and evil in the society:
+It also explains the reason why it is at the root of all good and evil in the world:

 If we do not have good confidence in doing something, having the stance that we will not be able to do it, e.g., blaming on luck, like “today is my bad day”, there will be no possibility of its success.